erkyrath/quixe/README.txt

 * Version History

 - 2.1.5 (###)
+  - When MORE paging, display a margin mark at the last-seen position.
   - Graphics windows now display scaled images at full screen resolution on all browsers.
 (Previously, Counterfeit Monkey on a Retina display in Chrome was fuzzy.)